lake-wg/authz/draft-ietf-lake-authz.md

 * OPAQUE_INFO is an opaque field provided by the application.
 * H(message_1) is the hash of EDHOC message_1, calculated from the associated voucher request, see {{voucher_request}}.
+The hash is computed by using the EDHOC hash algorithm of the selected cipher suite specified in SUITE_I of EDHOC message_1.
 * CRED_V is the CWT Claims Set {{RFC8392}} containing the public authentication key of V, see {{V_2}}

 The derivation of K_2 = EDHOC_Expand(PRK, info, length) uses the following input to the info struct (see {{reuse}}):

 * info_label = 2
 * context  = h'' (the empty CBOR string)
-* length is length of key of the EDHOC AEAD algorithm in bytes
+* length is length of the key of the EDHOC AEAD algorithm in bytes

 The derivation of IV_2 = EDHOC_Expand(PRK, info, length) uses the following input to the info struct (see {{reuse}}):

 * info_label = 3
 * context = h''  (the empty CBOR string)
-* length is length of nonce of the EDHOC AEAD algorithm in bytes
+* length is length of the nonce of the EDHOC AEAD algorithm in bytes

 ## Device <-> Authenticator (U <-> V) {#U-V}